peepoCK/PowerBI/ProfessionalSurvey_README.md

 Additionally, you can download the PowerPoint version of the dashboard.

 # Data Source
-The data used in this dashboard comes from aProfessional Survey conducted by Alex the Analyst.
+The data used in this dashboard comes from a Professional Survey conducted by Alex the Analyst.

 # Using the Dashboard